M3SOulu/MozillaApacheDataset/README.md

 Development".
 This serves as a central access point to the documentation for the dataset.

-The dataset itself is located on an [OSF repository](https://osf.io/kvxr4/).
+The dataset itself is located in an [OSF repository](https://osf.io/kvxr4/).

 If you reuse this dataset for conducting research, please cite the